Full Frys

-Full Frys (Full Freezer) is a Swedish comedy TV-show, by comedy/musical duo Stefan & Krister.
+Full Frys (Full Freezer) is a Swedish television sitcom by comedy/musical duo Stefan & Krister.
 One season of 12 episodes has been recorded, in 1998, and it was broadcast on the Swedish TV4 first in 1999, and later in 2000, 2003, 2011 and 2018.
 The complete series was released on a double DVD in 2003.

 The series is based on the British television series Tripper's Day and its Canadian counterpart, Check it Out!.

 About the show

 Sture Bergholm (Stefan Gerhardsson) has recently become the manager of Dolkens livs, a local grocery store in Falkenberg, Sweden.
 With it came also its employees, led by the alcoholic, and not too bright, Edvin Eriksson (Krister Claesson).